First Break AI

 To make this work we need a different file format.
 Where transformers likes .safetensors, our C program reads .gguf — a single self-contained file that bundles weights, tokenizer, and config together in a layout designed for CPU inference.
 It is the same format that llama.cpp and ollama use.
 The bundling matters: with .safetensors, the weights are in one file, the tokenizer in another, the config in a third, and a Python framework stitches them together at load time; with .gguf, all of that lives in a single memory-mappable file that a tiny C program can read without external help.
 The two formats are not competitors so much as different specialisations — .safetensors for the GPU/PyTorch world, .gguf for the CPU/laptop world.

 The cohort repository is github.com/thefirehacker/QWEN3-RunLocally.
 Clone it, follow the README.
 Inside that repo is a Git submodule pointing at thefirehacker/qwen3.c, a tiny C file called run.c that runs Qwen3-shaped models on the CPU with no external ML libraries.
+The C code is originally by William Song — the cohort fork pins it to a known-good commit so the make run step in this lesson is reproducible.
 If you have ever read Karpathy’s llama2.c, this is the Qwen3-shaped sibling.
 Once you have built it, a single command runs the whole thing:

 git clone https://github.com/thefirehacker/QWEN3-RunLocally